cyberjames/infracost-test/README.md

 ## Objectives
 The main outcomes when using Infracost are:

-- Cost visibility and awareness with breakdowns and diffs before resources are launched.
+- Cost visibility and awareness before resources are launched.

 - Automated cloud costs with CI/CD integrations.